moodlehq/moodle-local_codechecker/readme_moodle.txt

 Instructions to upgrade the PHPCompatibility bundled version:

-- Drop a checkout of https://github.com/wimg/PHPCompatibility.git
-  within the "PHPCompatibility" directory of the plugin.
+- Drop a checkout of the PHPCompatibility dir of https://github.com/wimg/PHPCompatibility.git within the "PHPCompatibility" directory of the local_codechecker plugin.
 - Don't delete anything.
 100% complete drop.

 Current checkout:

-  7.1.4 (95e143e)
+  8.1.0+ (609be5c)

-Local modifications (only allowed if there is a PR upstrea backing it):
+Local modifications (only allowed if there is a PR upstream backing it):

   - none right now